gaokanxu/lumos/docs/src/implemented-proposals/ed_overview/ed_validation_client_economics/ed_vce_state_validation_protocol_based_rewards.md

 **Subject to change.**

-Validator-clients have two functional roles in the Solana network:
+Validator-clients have two functional roles in the Lumos network:

 - Validate \(vote\) the current global state of their observed PoH.
 - Be elected as ‘leader’ on a stake-weighted round-robin schedule during which time they are responsible for collecting outstanding transactions and incorporating them into their observed PoH, thus updating the global state of the network and providing chain continuity.

-Validator-client rewards for these services are to be distributed at the end of each Solana epoch.
+Validator-client rewards for these services are to be distributed at the end of each Lumos epoch.
 As previously discussed, compensation for validator-clients is provided via a commission charged on the protocol-based annual inflation rate dispersed in proportion to the stake-weight of each validator-node \(see below\) along with leader-claimed transaction fees available during each leader rotation.
 I.e. during the time a given validator-client is elected as leader, it has the opportunity to keep a portion of each transaction fee, less a protocol-specified amount that is destroyed \(see [Validation-client State Transaction Fees](ed_vce_state_validation_transaction_fees.md)\).

 The effective protocol-based annual staking yield \(%\) per epoch received by validation-clients is to be a function of: